fedorovvvv/svelte-floating-ui/README.md

 ### [Floating UI autoUpdate](https://floating-ui.com/docs/autoUpdate)

-You can use autoUpdate options](https://floating-ui.com/docs/autoUpdate#options) directly in initOptions for [createFloatingActions or floatingContent](https://github.com/fedorovvvv/svelte-floating-ui#example)
+You can use autoUpdate options](https://floating-ui.com/docs/autoUpdate#options) directly in initOptions for [createFloatingActions or floatingContent](https://github.com/fedorovvvv/svelte-floating-ui#example), but not in [update](https://github.com/fedorovvvv/svelte-floating-ui#updating-the-floating-ui-position)

 ```svelte
 <script>